chaos-polymtl/lethe/doc/source/installation/regular_installation.rst

 Other packages can be disabled by simply commenting out the lines (adding a ``#`` at the beginning of the lines)

-To ensure that the the Lethe test suite works, deal.II must be configured with p4est version 2.3.6.
+To ensure that the Lethe test suite works, deal.II must be configured with p4est version 2.3.6.
 In the subfolder ``deal.II-toolchain/packages/``, open the ``p4est.package`` file with a text editor and change the following lines:

   +--------+------------------------------------------------+------------------------------------------------------------------------------+
   | line # | initial line                                   | changed line                                                                 |